nicktaras/state-pilot/README.md

 # usage

-Adding State Driver into your application
+Adding State Pilot into your application

 ````javascript
   import { StateDriver } from 'state-driver';